 Then, cross the bridge and wander through the Villa Borghese, a large park in central Rome.
 Along with lawns, gardens and playgrounds, it’s also dotted with museums, galleries and a lake.
 It’s a lovely spot for a picnic on a sunny day.

 From the Trevi Fountain, you could swing by the Basilica Sant'Andrea delle Fratte, a Renaissance church, and marvel at the rich interior.
 Then, for a very unusual experience, head to the Capuchin Crypts at the church of Santa Maria della Concezione dei Cappuccini.

-This was one of the strangest experiences of my life.
 The Crypts are in six chapels, five of which are decorated with the bones of dead monks.
 It’s strangely beautiful and incredibly disturbing at the same time.
-There’s a sign in one of the chapels saying What you are now, we once were.
+There’s a sign in one of the chapels which reads: What you are now, we once were.
 What we are now, you shall be.
-It was a sobering experience, but also oddly peaceful and I’m glad I’ve seen it.
-Photos weren’t allowed and taking them would have seemed disrespectful, but it’s easy to find some online if you’re interested.
+Visiting the crypts is a sobering experience, but also oddly peaceful.
+Be aware that photos are not allowed in the crypts.